-TRADITIONAL FOUR-YEAR HIGH SCHOOL PROGRAM FOR HIGH SCHOOL GRADUATION FOR STUDENTS ENTERING GRADE 9 IN 2014-2015 SUBJECT CREDITS COMMENTS English 4 Major concentration in composition, reading for information, and literature.
-4 Algebra 1 or a series of courses Mathematics equivalent to Algebra 1 and Geometry or a series of courses equivalent to Geometry are required.
+TRADITIONAL FOUR-YEAR HIGH SCHOOL PROGRAM FOR HIGH SCHOOL GRADUATION FOR STUDENTS SUBJECT CREDITS COMMENTS English 4 Major concentration in composition, reading for information, and literature.
+Mathematics 4 Algebra 1 or a series of courses equivalent to Algebra 1 and Geometry or a series of courses equivalent to Geometry are required.
 Science 3 Two of the three credits must have a lab component and one of the three credits must be Biology 1 or its equivalent.
-World History 1 US History 1 Economics w/Financial Literacy .5 American Government .5 Performing/Fine Arts 1 Speech, Debate, specific practical arts PE (HOPE) AND Health 1 Remainder of required credits 10 (Traditional Schedule) 12th grade student enrolled in Florida will be Electives high school one year or less is exempt Or from online requirement.
-See credit requirement chart 12 (Block Schedule) Any course approved by the School At least one course must be Board of Sarasota County that is an online course Or appropriate for Grade 9 or above may fulfill an elective credit for graduation 8 (Oak Park) except study hall and other courses identified as noncredit (NC), Adult Basic Education, and GED preparation.
+World History 1 US History 1 Economics w/Financial Literacy .5 American Government .5 Performing/Fine Arts 1 Speech, Debate, specific practical arts PE (HOPE) AND Health 1 Remainder of required credits 10 (Traditional Schedule) 12 th grade student enrolled in Florida will be Electives high school one year or less is exempt Coo crodit requirement chart Or from online requirement.
+See credit requirement chart 12 (Block Schedule) Any course approved by the School At least one course must be 12 (DIOCK SCHEUUIE) Any course approved by the School Board of Sarasota County that is an online course Or appropriate for Grade 9 or above may fulfill an elective credit for graduation 8 (Oak Park) except study hall and other courses identified as noncredit (NC), Adult Basic Education, and GED preparation.

-Earn passing scores (as defined by the State of Florida) on the standardized grade 10 standardized reading assessment Students must take the appropriate End of Course exams as required by the state of Florida and 30% of the end of EOC will be calculated into the final grade for Biology, Geometry, US History and Algebra 1, and Algebra 11, if enrolled.
+Earn passing scores (as defined by the State of Florida) on the standardized grade 10 standardized reading assessment Students must take the appropriate End of Course exams as required by the state of Florida and 30% of the end of EOC will be calculated into the final grade for Biology, Geometry, US History and Algebra 1, and Algebra II-, if enrolled.
 The Algebra 1 EOC must be passed for a standard diploma.